mayeco/patagonia/gcloud.md

 Execute Google Cloud CLI (gcloud) commands based on developer requests.
 This workflow handles common GCP operations like authentication, project management, deployments, and resource configuration.

+## ⚠️ CRITICAL AI EXECUTION RULES

+**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete GCP operation within 6 steps maximum.

+**DECISION POINTS**: Make binary decisions - command is safe or requires confirmation.

+**SAFETY VALIDATION**: Validate command safety and developer permissions before execution.

+**TERMINATION CONDITIONS**:
+- If gcloud not installed: Ask developer to install and STOP
+- If not authenticated: Ask developer to authenticate and STOP
+- If destructive command: Ask for confirmation and STOP if denied
+- Always require developer confirmation for destructive operations

-## Steps
+## STEPS

+0. **LANGUAGE DETECTION**:
-0. Detect the user's input language (default to Spanish if not clearly English)
+   - Detect the user's input language (default to Spanish if not clearly English)
-1. If no clear English indicators are found, default to Spanish for all responses
+   - If no clear English indicators are found, default to Spanish for all responses
+   - Always provide responses in Spanish by default, unless the developer clearly specifies English.

-2. Detect type of GCP operation:
+1. **OPERATION DETECTION**: Detect type of GCP operation:
    - Authentication and initial configuration
    - Project management (create, list, configure)
    - Resource management (compute, storage, networking)